 - Conditions & Treatments

-Dr. Yacoubian is the senior partner at OSS and began practice here in 2002; he served as Department Chairman of Orthopaedic Surgery at Providence Saint Joseph Medical Center.
+Dr. Yacoubian is the senior partner at Orthopaedic Surgery Specialists, and began practice here in 2002; he served several terms as Department Chairman of Orthopaedic Surgery at Providence Saint Joseph Medical Center in Burbank.
 Dr. Yacoubian has performed an average of 368 surgical cases per year since 2002.
 He is the Surgery Director of Glendale Surgical Center which performs thousands of surgical procedures per year.

-Dr. Yacoubian is dedicated to research.
+Dr. Yacoubian is dedicated to clinical research.
 He has conducted and published numerous research studies in peer reviewed orthopedic journals as well as presented at national meetings.
-He teaches both pre medical and medical students from local universities.
+He teaches pre-medical students and medical students from local universities.
 He holds US Patents on two surgical devices that are currently in use world-wide.

 Conditions Dr. Stephan Yacoubian treats:

 - Shoulder arthritis